avinash28196/Notes/resume.md

 GIT/Stash as a repository for the application project folders JIRA for trouble tickets and Confluence for our knowledge base Exposure to Struts, Spring, Hibernate, and Faces frameworks.
-Exposure and some development of the following: Enterprise Java Beans, Servlets, JSP, JSF, JavaScript, JQuery, Oracle, HTML, and CSS.
-Used Firebug for application webpage troubleshooting and Eclipse debugger for the bug fixes.
-Evaluated and solved trouble tickets by coordinating with DBAs, Help Desk and my junior Java team.

 Participated in AGILE SCRUM meetings.
 Used a hybridized method for development.
 AGILE/Waterfall